Non-Stationary Online Structured Prediction with Surrogate Losses: ``Small-Surrogate-Loss + Path-Length'' Bound via Surrogate Gap

-\end{assumption} That is, the expected target loss, $\E_{\hat y \sim \pib(\thb)}[\ell(\hat y, y)]$, is bounded from above by the surrogate loss, $L(\thb, y)$, subtracted by $\alpha L(\thb, y)$.
-The last negative term, called the \emph{surrogate gap}, has played a central role in deriving finite surrogate regret bounds in the previous studies.
-Below are examples of the existing decoding methods:\looseness=-1 \begin{itemize}[itemsep=.2ex, leftmargin=.7cm] \item For $K$-class classification with the 0-1 target loss $\ell(\hat y, y) = \ind_{\hat y \neq y}$, which takes one if $\hat y \ne y$ and zero otherwise, if $L$ is the smooth hinge loss or logistic loss, randomized decoding methods of \Citet{Van_der_Hoeven2020-ug} and \Citet{Van_der_Hoeven2021-wi} satisfy \cref{assump:surrogate-gap} with $\alpha = 1/K$. \item For structured prediction problems with \cref{assump:additional}, if $L$ is a Fenchel--Young loss generated by $\Omega$ that is $\lambda$-strongly convex ($\lambda > \tfrac{4\gamma}{\nu}$) with respect to the norm $\norm{\cdot}$ introduced in \cref{assump:additional},\footnote{ In \citet{Sakaue2024-mu}, $\Omega$ is additionally assumed to be of Legendre-type to ensure the self-bounding property.
-However, it can be obtained only from the strong convexity of $\Omega$ \citep[Proposition~3]{Blondel2022-uo}. } then the randomized decoding method of \citet{Sakaue2024-mu} satisfies \cref{assump:surrogate-gap} with $\alpha = \smash{\tfrac{4\gamma}{\lambda\nu}}$. \end{itemize} Note that our analysis below holds as long as \cref{assump:surrogate-gap} is satisfied, while \cref{assump:additional} serves merely as a sufficient condition ensuring the availability of decoding methods that satisfy \cref{assump:surrogate-gap}.
+\end{assumption} This means that the expected target loss, $\E_{\hat y \sim \pib(\thb)}[\ell(\hat y, y)]$, is smaller than the surrogate loss, $L(\thb, y)$, by the margin $\alpha L(\thb, y)$.
+This margin, called the \emph{surrogate gap}, has played a central role in deriving finite surrogate regret bounds in the previous studies.
+Below are examples of the existing decoding methods: \begin{itemize}[itemsep=.1pt, leftmargin=.7cm,topsep=.1pt] \item For $K$-class classification with the 0-1 target loss $\ell(\hat y, y) = \ind_{\hat y \neq y}$, which takes one if $\hat y \ne y$ and zero otherwise, if $L$ is the smooth hinge loss or logistic loss, randomized decoding methods of \Citet{Van_der_Hoeven2020-ug} and \Citet{Van_der_Hoeven2021-wi} satisfy \cref{assump:surrogate-gap} with $\alpha = 1/K$. \item For structured prediction problems with \cref{assump:additional}, if $L$ is a Fenchel--Young loss generated by $\Omega$ that is $\lambda$-strongly convex ($\lambda > \tfrac{4\gamma}{\nu}$) with respect to the norm $\norm{\cdot}$ introduced in \cref{assump:additional},\footnote{ In \citet{Sakaue2024-mu}, $\Omega$ is additionally assumed to be of Legendre-type to ensure the self-bounding property.
+However, this additional condition is not needed: the self-bounding property follows from the strong convexity of $\Omega$ via the quadratic lower bound for Fenchel--Young losses \citep[Proposition~3]{Blondel2022-uo}. } then the randomized decoding method of \citet{Sakaue2024-mu} satisfies \cref{assump:surrogate-gap} with $\alpha = \smash{\tfrac{4\gamma}{\lambda\nu}}$. \end{itemize} Our analysis below applies whenever \cref{assump:surrogate-gap} holds; \cref{assump:additional} is only a sufficient condition that guarantees the existence of decoding methods with \cref{assump:surrogate-gap}.
+Still, among the structured prediction tasks we are aware of, all those admitting such decoding methods also satisfy \cref{assump:additional}.